 Add the pasta to the pot and stir.
 Cook the pasta according to package directions, stirring frequently, until al dente (to the tooth), which means the pasta is tender but still firm.

 Chop the garlic and parsley.

-Drain the pasta once it is done and immediately toss with the garlic/parsley mixture.
+Drain the pasta once it is done.
+A bit of pasta cooking water should still be clinging to the pasta once it is drained.
+This will help the sauce form.
+Immediately toss with the garlic/parsley mixture.
 Top with cheese and toss again.
-Serve immediately with more cheese, if desired.
+Serve immediately with more grated cheese, if desired.